http4k/www/src/website/content/ecosystem/ai/reference/mcp/index.md

 ### Capability: Resources

 Resources provide a way to interrogate the contents of data sources such as filesystem, database or website.
-The Resource capability is modelled as a function `(ResourceRequest) -> ResourceResponse`.
+The Resource capability is modelled as a function `typealias ResourceHandler = (ResourceRequest) -> ResourceResponse`, filtered with a `ResourceFilter`.
 Resources can be static or templated to provide bounds within which the client can interact with the resource.

 {{< kotlin file="static_resource_example.kt" >}}